metadata:

 Select the sprint whose issues you want to display.

 By default, you can't view issues within a completed sprint.
-To do this, first enable the sprint display.
-To learn more, see View completed sprints.
+If you want to do this, first enable the sprint display.
+For more information, see View completed sprints.

-If there are too many issues on the board, you can always hide some of them using filters.
-You can select a saved filter or create a new one: You can also combine several filters.
+If there are too many issues on the board, hide unnecessary ones using filters.
+You can choose a saved filter or create a new one.
+You can also apply several filters at the same time.

 To create a filter on the board: